 1 person favorited this theater

-This Thomas Lamb-designed theater opened in 1914, and became a movie house in 1919.
-The name of the theater was changed at that time from the Standard Theatre to the Stoddard Theatre.
+This Thomas Lamb-designed theatre opened in 1914, and became a movie house in 1919.
+The name of the theatre was changed at that time from the Standard Theatre to the Stoddard Theatre.
 It was Brandt’s Stoddard Theatre when it closed in 1956.
-The former theater was converted into a supermarket, and was demolished in 1986.
+The former theatre was converted into a supermarket, and was demolished in 1986.

 Just login to your account and subscribe to this theater